tadeu95/BAGS/README.txt

 This is a small tutorial on how to host and use the app in your own R environment

+How to run the app from github:

+1-Download and install the most suited version of R for your computer at https://www.r-project.org/

+2-(Optional) Download and install Rstudio at https://rstudio.com/products/rstudio/download/

+3- Open RGui or RStudio

+4-Install the packages by running the following line of code:

+install.packages(c("seqRFLP","bold","data.table","worms","stringr","readr","fingerprint","dplyr","ggplot2","shiny","shinyWidgets"))

+5- Run the following line of code to load the package "shiny":

+library(shiny)

+6- Launch the app by running:

+runGitHub("BAGS", "tadeu95")

+7-You can now start using BAGS.

 How to launch the app by manually downloading the app file to your computer:

 1-Download and install the most suited version of R for your computer at https://www.r-project.org/